abdullahsumbal/Installtion/dnn_test/OpenCV_dnn_test.md

-This document shows how to test GPU performance and GPU performance using OpenCL.
+This document shows how to test GPU performance and GPU performance using OpenCL..

 ### My Test Environment: